-Small businesses and solo entrepreneurs can copy what giant companies like Apple do, to further delight their customers and constantly improve their buying experience.
+Small businesses and solo entrepreneurs can copy what giant companies, to further delight their customers and constantly improve their buying experience.

 When existing customers enjoy a brand’s products and services long after the first purchase is when they become customers for life and loyal advocates.

 Marketing builds brand awareness not only for potential customers but for other partners and joint-ventures.